| |

 first make a "sacrificial move" - like to Iowa or something.

-8: Where/when were you born?
+9: Where were you born?

-The fantastic city of Madison, Wisconsin, at about 7pm on December 3rd,
+The fantastic city of Madison, Wisconsin

-1971.
 It's interesting to note that the day I was born (12/03) is also the

 most common code you'll see on those signs they put on the back of